 Feel free to print out our handy coffee infographic to help you choose your coffee.

 CBD will not get you high as it does not have any psychoactive properties when ingested.
 Tetrahyrdrocannabinol (THC) is the fancy scientific name for the active ingredient in marijuana that gets you “high”.
-True CBD coffee will not contain THC.
+True full spectrum CBD coffee will not contain THC.

 For more information, check out our article for the best CBD Coffees.